Is Kim Kardashian the Ultimate Feminist?

 What I admire about Kim is while she has been labeled as self-degrading and lacking in self respect, she continues to stand tall and be sexy.
 Self aware enough to make jokes about herself, she chooses not to let it stop her.
 She simply doesn’t care what what the world thinks of her and doesn't let it stop her being her, and that has earned my respect.

 I decided that what it really comes down to is choice.
-Equality is about allowing people to be themselves and make whatever choices they want.
-Kims hate highlights that there is a doubt standard as a women is probably more likely to be judged for this than a man.
+Equality is about allowing people to be themselves and make whatever choice they want.
+While it may not be your cup of tea how a women behaves, it is also not your place to condemn.
+I this this is what Kim challenges.

 Perhaps this whole issue isn’t really about freedom of expression, but choice.
 Perhaps Kim is the ultimate feminist because she challenges, down to the deepest level, our ability to accept any choice that a female makes.
 She has also helped us to liberate an entire body type, a much welcomed change after the anorexic fashion of the 2000s.

 What’s interesting to me is that, as a reaction to Kim’s choice to be sexy, the media has tried to take away the legitimacy of her motherhood.
 To say she is a bad mother because she identifies as sexy is another example of sexism today.
 Denying us the one of the biggest honours of being a female because of a personality trait.

 That being said, Kim Kardashian has to be held responsible for the unrealistic body standards she sets.
 The use of photoshop, promotion of bullshit weight loss products for money and dishonesty about surgery promotes this.
 I was really disappointed in their recent interview with Andy Cohen when they denied this.
 It was just a blatant lack of responsibility.
 The Kardashians hav been caught using photoshop countless times.
 Their lack of transparency encourages self hate, eating disorders and body image issues for millions across the globe.